WWV (radio station): Voice time announcements

 Voice announcements of time of day are made at the end of every minute, giving the time of the following minute beep.
 The format for the voice announcement is, "At the tone, X hour(s), Y minute(s), Coordinated Universal Time."

 The announcement is in a male voice and begins 7.5 seconds before the minute tone.

 WWVH makes an identical time announcement, starting 15 seconds before the minute tone, in a female voice.

 When voice announcements were first instituted, they were phrased as: "National Bureau of Standards, WWV; when the tone returns, Eastern Standard Time is [time in 12-hour format, e.g. four ten p.m.]" followed by 4-digit GMT sent in Morse code.
 After the 1967 switch to GMT, the announcement changed to "National Bureau of Standards, WWV, Fort Collins, Colorado; next tone begins at X hours, Y minute(s), Greenwich Mean Time."
 However, this format would be short-lived.
 The announcement was changed again to the current format in 1971.
 "At the tone, X hour(s), Y minute(s), Greenwich Mean Time."
 The name "Greenwich Mean Time" was changed to "Coordinated Universal Time" in 1974.

 Voice time announcements are sent at 75% modulation (−1.25 dBc), i.e., the carrier varies between 25% and 175% of nominal power.

 Other voice announcements

-WWV transmits the following 44-second voice announcements (in lieu of the standard frequency tones) on an hourly schedule:
+WWV transmits 44-second official announcements from various government departments (in lieu of the standard frequency tones) on an hourly schedule: